reactjs/rfcs/text/0000-custom-events.md

 1. The API for emitting custom events adds some complexity to something that is relatively simple for react users: Calling a callback function.
 1. Since it is an opt-in feature and it may be hard for casual users of react to see the benefit of using this API, it may go unused in the majority of cases.
 1. As I mentioned before, this can be implemented in the user space.
-However, `react` is positioned to have a broader and more positive impact than any open source library.
+However, `react` is positioned to have a broader and more positive impact than any open source library in terms of adoption.
 1. Library developers that choose to adopt these new APIs will have to consider potential breaking changes.
 Older unmaintained libraries will continue to expose inconsistent APIs.
 1. This solution is attempting to solve an inconsistency problem, but since it is an opt-in solution, it will never completely get rid of inconsistency in library APIs.